-Climate change can potentially materialise by impacting employer covenant, asset pricing, longerterm inflation, interest rates and life expectancy, thus impacting the Fund's funding level.
-Climate change is recognised within the Fund's Investment Strategy Statement, Responsible Investment Framework, Employer Risk Management Framework and assessed in the Climate Change Framework & Strategy and Climate Risk Report.
+Climate change can potentially materialise by impacting employer covenant, asset pricing, longer- term inflation, interest rates and life expectancy, thus impacting the Fund's funding level.
+Climate change is recognised within the Fund's Investment Strategy Statement, Responsible Investment Framework, Employer Risk Management Framework and assessed in the Climate Change Framework & Strategy and Climate-related Disclosure Report.
 These documents are reviewed at least annually and formally approved by the Pensions Committee.

-Assessing:
+Assessing

 Our 2021 Climate Change Framework and Strategy sets out how the Fund intends to manage the risks and opportunities of climate change and how it expects to integrate climate change into its broader strategy and asset management.
 It is holistic in that it incorporates climate change and risk considerations across the Fund's operations and the investment and funding strategies.
-We consider potential financial risks by changing economic and demographic risks as well as changing employer covenant.
-The Fund has set targets and will monitor and manage delivery of those targets and report back to Pensions Committee on progress.
+The Fund set targets in 2021 and monitors and reports progress against these targets to Pensions Committee via its Climate-related Disclosure Report.